totaljs-es/totaldesktop/README.md

 ## Notes

 - The native apps themselves are not fully mirrored here.
-- This repository only publishes the bridge-facing pieces that make sense to share publicly.
+- This repository currently focuses on the public bridge layer.
-- MCP support is part of the private product integration layer and is not published here yet.

 ## Brand note

-`Total.js` is [totaljs.com](https://www.totaljs.com/), the original framework and the main ecosystem behind everything here.
+`Total.js` is [totaljs.com](https://www.totaljs.com/), the original framework and the main ecosystem behind this suite.

-`Spanish Total.js` is [totaljs.es](https://totaljs.es/), a Spanish Total.js delegation focused on apps, product pages, support, and giving more love to the Total.js ecosystem.
+`Spanish Total.js` is [totaljs.es](https://totaljs.es/), a Spanish Total.js delegation focused on apps, product pages, support, and operated services built around the Total.js ecosystem.